-If not properly removed at the end of the day, old makeup lingers on the skin, clogs pores, and blocks the replenishment of your night time skin regiment.
+If not properly removed at the end of the day, old makeup lingers on the skin, clogs pores, and blocks the replenishment of your nighttime skin regimen.
 The skin repairs itself while you sleep, so why not give your dermis the best (and cleanest) possible palette to work with?

 An allergic reaction to cosmetic ingredients, irritant contact dermatitis can come in two types according to Mayo Clinic: irritant contact dermatitis, the most common reaction which affects the skin’s most outer protective layer, and allergic contact dermatitis, when an “allergen triggers an immune reaction in your skin.”
 Complications resulting from contact dermatitis include neurodermatitis (lichen simplex chronicus), bacterial and fungal infections.

-The Solution: Toss it if it’s old, dry, or dirty, don’t share your cosmetics, and store properly.
+Toss it if it’s old, dry, or dirty, don’t share your cosmetics, and store it properly.
 It’s probably a good idea to clean your brushes and applicators too…

 “An ingredient’s source does not determine its safety,” states the FDA.
 “For example, many plants, whether or not they are organically grown, contain substances that may be toxic or allergenic.”
 Some plant and plant parts contain toxic properties that can cause severe allergic contact dermatitis (see #2).

 Take the same precautions you would use when using conventional cosmetics.
 Examine labels for ingredients that have burned you in the past and use the “patch test”.